 The least expensive time to go to Germany would be November to March.
 Keep in mind, however, if you are going to a ski or winter sport area – prices could be high and you may want to book in advance.
 For overall best weather and prices, try booking well in advance for Spring or Autumn.

-I’ve had the pleasure of visiting Hamburg, Berlin (while they were still dismantling the Berlin Wall), and Munich, as well as some of the Romantic Road towns: Dinkelsbühl, Füssen, Rothenburg ob der Tauber, and Hohenschwangau where the Neuschwanstein and Hohenschwangau Castles are located.
+I’ve had the pleasure of visiting Hamburg, Berlin (while they were still dismantling the Berlin Wall – I have a piece of it), and Munich, as well as some of the Romantic Road towns: Dinkelsbühl, Füssen, Rothenburg ob der Tauber, and Hohenschwangau where the Neuschwanstein and Hohenschwangau Castles are located.
 Rothenburg ob der Tauber and the Neuschwanstein Castle may look familiar to you from the film, Chitty Chitty Bang Bang, but that would not be the reason to visit them.
 Both Neuschwanstein and Hohenschwangau Castles were home to the Mad King Ludwig of Bavaria and are fascinating to visit – a definite must if you are on the southern Romantic Road, which resides in the Bavarian area and is just hands-down gorgeous.
-“Picturesque” would be the appropriate word!
+“Picturesque” would be the appropriate word.
 The towns are quaint, the countryside is epic, and there is much history in the area.

 I thought Munich’s city center and Marienplatz were beautiful.
 There seemed to be musicians playing on many of the streets which added to its ambience.
 While there I toured the Dachau Concentration Camp just north of Munich, which was very interesting.
 If you go, I recommend going to the Nazi Museum in Munich first if you are into learning from some of Germany’s tumultuous past of what not to repeat.